Centenary Radio: WSB Wins a Race in the South

-[March 2012] It was the spring of 1922.
-The radio dial was starting to “jump.”
+[March 2022] It was the spring of 1922.
+There is no better way to say it than that the radio dial was starting to “crackle” with all sorts of programs.
 All over the country, stations were being built as fast as equipment could be assembled.
 In some cities, like Atlanta, Georgia, there were races between competing companies to be “first on the air.”
 It was an exciting time.

 In the end, it was a dash down to the local soda fountain that made it all possible.

-Of course, getting a usable transmitter was no trivial matter in those days.
+On the other hand, getting a useable transmitter was no trivial matter in those days.
 Equipment was difficult to obtain and not cheap.
 Power tubes were costly, too, and not reliable.
 To be a successful broadcaster required substantial financial backing.

 In Atlanta, perhaps the best source of financing was from one of the newspapers.